Dec 25, 2018

 On A Raspberry Pi 3

-Running Raspbian Jessie with Pixel from USB is much faster than the sd card if you want to install RetroArch on the Raspberry Pi together with various emulator cores.
+Running Raspbian Stretch from USB is much faster than the sd card if you want to install RetroArch on the Raspberry Pi together with various emulator cores.

 I will show you how to boot from a USB Flash Drive or USB Hard Drive without using an SD card in the Raspberry Pi 3.

 An easy-to-use script that installs all essential packages for retro gaming on the Raspberry.

 This will only work with Raspberry Pi 3, 3B+, 3A+ and Raspberry Pi 2B v1.2 models only.
 With this method we will have to flash the SD card with the latest Raspbian Stretch,

 we'll have to boot it on your Raspberry Pi 3 and flash the programmable memory chip of the Raspberry Pi.
 This method it's very easy to do.